Publication Date: Wednesday September 16, 1998

 BREAKFAST and BRUNCH

+No surprise here.
 If it ain't broke, don't fix it.
 That's clearly the voters' take when it comes to deciding the winner of the best burger contest each year.
 The favorite once again is perennial champion Kirk's on California Avenue.
 The meat is seasoned by Kirk's employees with tomato soup and bread crumbs, then molded into 1/3-pound patties and barbecued over hot coals.
 You can top off your burger with just about anything you want.
 They've been doing it that way since 1949, when Kirk's first opened.
-One of the most popular offerings is the Pineapple Burger for $4.60, which you have to try to appreciate.
-The Kirk's Burger--which is actually a steak burger--is also a favorite for $4.25.
-Kirk's garnered 97 votes.
-Taxi's Hamburgers in Palo Alto was second with 41, and the Peninsula Creamery was third with 30.
+One of the most popular offerings is the pineapple burger, which you have to try to appreciate.
+The Kirk's Burger--which is actually a steak burger--is also a favorite.
+Taxi's Hamburgers in Palo Alto was second, and new kid on the block, Mountain View's In 'n' Out Burger, captured third.

 Kirk's Restaurant, 361 California Ave., 326-6159